 Legal Advice

-Under the Controlled Drugs and Substances Act (CDSA), it is illegal to knowingly have any illicit substances under personal possession at any time, regardless of to these substances belong.
-They can include such drugs as heroin, amphetamines, and cocaine.
-Possession of cannabis (marijuana), on the other hand, is no longer forbidden under the Criminal Code… Read More
+What do drug possession charges mean?
+How are they proven?
+Penalties for drug possession Facing a drug possession charge?
+Under the Controlled Drugs and Substances Act (CDSA), it is illegal to knowingly have any illicit substances in personal possession at any time, regardless of where these substances belong.
+They can include such drugs as heroin,… Read More

 Assault charges – Exploring Canadian Criminal Law Series